MarsBased/marsbased-website-old/_posts/2015-11-09-The-MarsBased-CSS-HTML-Guidelines.markdown

 You can find more information about Middleman and Jekyll in their official websites.

-Also, if you never had the chance to use ERB, you can find some examples in <a href="http://benfrain.com/understanding-middleman-the-static-site-generator-for-faster-prototyping/" title="Middleman" target="_blank">this blog post</a>.
+Also, if you never had the chance to use ERB, you can find some examples in <a href="http://benfrain.com/understanding-middleman-the-static-site-generator-for-faster-prototyping/" title="Middleman" target="_blank" rel="nofollow">this blog post</a>.

 <h4>Bootstrap</h4>

-Most of our works are based on <a href="http://getbootstrap.com/" title="Bootstrap" target="_blank">Bootstrap</a>.
+Most of our works are based on <a href="http://getbootstrap.com/" rel="nofollow" title="Bootstrap" target="_blank">Bootstrap</a>.
 It's a very well-known markup framework and it offers good compatibility with browsers and other components.
 Also, our developers are familiar with it and can reuse a lot of code.

 We tend to use always the last stable version of Bootstrap, in their SASS distribution.
 Since we also use SASS as our CSS framework of choice, you will be able to replace the Bootstrap variables and adapt them to each project.
 Do it whenever possible, instead of overwriting the Bootstrap properties.
-You can find the complete list of variables in the <a href="https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss" title="Bootstrap SASS Github page" target="_blank">Bootstrap SASS Github page</a>.
+You can find the complete list of variables in the <a href="https://github.com/twbs/bootstrap-sass/blob/master/assets/stylesheets/bootstrap/_variables.scss" rel="nofollow" title="Bootstrap SASS Github page" target="_blank">Bootstrap SASS Github page</a>.

 Finally, Bootstrap has a very powerful grid system.
 It can be used by simply including classes in the HTML markup, such as <i>.row</i> or <i>.col-xs-6</i>.
 However, instead of using those classes to define rows and columns, we prefer to use the Bootstrap mixins.
 They also allow you to define rows and columns, but you can do it directly in the SASS files, without dirtying the HTML code.
 Following this approach, we can completely separate the markup of a website from its styles and we make the application easier to maintain.